This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Cheap canning equipment

-Essential canning equipment includes a stockpot or boiling-water-bath (BWB) canner with a cover and jar rack, canning jars, flat canning lids, jar screw bands or rings, a jar lifter and tested canning recipes.
+Essential canning equipment includes a stockpot or boiling water bath canner with a cover and jar rack, canning jars, flat canning lids, jar screw bands or rings, a jar lifter and tested canning recipes.
 You can get started with canning by using equipment you probably already own.

-Instead of a BWB canner use any large, covered stockpot you already own, such as a soup pot, crab/lobster pot, pasta pot, tamale steamer or pressure canner — your pot just needs to be two to three inches taller than your jars.
+Instead of a boiling water bath canner, use any large, covered stockpot you already own, such as a soup pot, crab/lobster pot, pasta pot, tamale steamer or pressure canner.
+Your pot just needs to be 2 to 3 inches taller than your jars.
 For pint jars, your pot needs to be a minimum of 7½ inches deep; for quart jars, a minimum of 9½ inches deep.

-Instead of a jar rack use the rack from a pressure canner if you have one, or a thin cotton or flour-sack dish towel — thicker and synthetic towels often float and get in the way.
+Instead of a jar rack, you can use a thin cotton or flour-sack dish towel — thicker and synthetic towels often float and get in the way.
 There are many other possible possibilities: round trivets, a steamer rack or sturdy cake cooling rack, a layer of regular screw bands, stainless flatware (knives and forks) or bamboo chopsticks — any of these latched together if necessary with cotton string, paper clips or metallic twist ties.

 There is no substitute for canning jars.
 You must use tempered-glass “Mason” jars manufactured specifically to accept the two-piece canning lids.
 New jars average $9 to $12 per dozen, including lids and screw bands.
 If you find jars at a garage sale, make sure they are free of cracks and chips around the rim.